Event Planning Resources

 Student organizations may display exhibits in outdoor locations on campus designated by Student Activities, as long as they do not impede pedestrian or vehicular traffic or pose a safety risk.
 No exhibits may be displayed on the Main Mall between 8 a.m.-5 p.m. on weekdays.
 Exhibit space may be approved for up to 14 consecutive days.

-A student organization officer must schedule an event consultation with Student Activities staff before the exhibit request can be approved.
+A student organization officer must submit a temporary exhibit form to Student Activities staff and receive approval before the exhibit can be displayed.

 Student organizations may sponsor slide shows or films on campus provided they comply with all copyright regulations.
 This policy means that student organizations must obtain permission from the individuals who own the rights to the film prior to showing the film.
 This also applies to virtual movie night events on campus.
 Student organizations should not use streaming platforms (Netflix, Hulu etc.,) or video conferencing platforms (Zoom, Google Duo, etc.,) to show films on campus.
 For more information about obtaining rights to films, refer to mplc.com and swank.com.